caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-pipeline.md

 ## Add tests and documentation

-We're of course not done with our new action until we write the tests for it, and then we write the documentation.
+We're of course not done with our new action until we write its tests and documentation.
-In both cases, this build off work that we previously did when we defined our Method and Visualizer.
+In both cases, this builds off work that we previously did when we defined our Method and Visualizer.

 As another **required exercise**, add a unit test and a usage example for this Pipeline.
 Refer to [the code that I added for this section](add-pipeline-commit) if you need a hint.